danielemegna/fubles-plus/backend/README.md

 # Fubles Plus - Backend side

-Composition:
+Backend server part composed by two main parts:

-- a basic http API server to store and retrieve fubles-plus user data
+- a basic http API server to
+  - store and retrieve fubles-plus user data
+  - serve the ics calendar of the next user matches
 - a deamon loop that checks for new job to be accomplished

 ## Dev notes